The Palace of Versailles is the World’s largest Royal domain – a space for Royals to stay.

 French court and Government moves to Versailles

-As the buildings started cropping up, more and more people could now visit Versailles.
+As the buildings started cropping up, more and more people could visit and stay at the Palace.

-Regular parties were conducted at this erstwhile hunting location.
+The King and his family conducted regular parties at this erstwhile hunting location.

-In 1682, Louis XIV moved the main residence of the French Court and government to the newly built Palace of Versailles.
+In 1682, Louis XIV moved the French Court and government’s primary residence to the newly built Palace of Versailles.

 Most Royals, many aristocrats, courtiers, administrators, and servants moved in to become the first occupants of this large Royal residence.